jstnbr/Sublime-Settings/readme.md

 ## Usage

-In Sublime Text select *Preferences -> Browse Packages*, and replace the folders `Packages` and `Installed Packages` with the ones from this repository.
+Replace the `Packages` folder with the one from this repository.